How to Make Apple Carrot Dog Biscuits

 One reader used half almond flour and half all-purpose flour, adding 1 1/2 teaspoon of flax seeds, and they turned out great.

-Then stack the treats, and tie together with a big bow.
+Stack the treats, and tie together with a big bow.
 Place in brown paper bags (you can decorate, or buy decorated bags), and GIVE AWAY!

 You can also spoil your own pooch with a bit of extra pizazz added to their stockings – homemade dog treats!